 Q: How does a student find a placement?

-A: Students have the option to propose a placement of their own choosing or to apply with an organization that has previously hosted a HOPE Fellow.
-Start by identifying the geographic and topical areas in which you have an interest.
-A good place to start is to read past HOPE Fellow bios on the HOPE website and look on the Miami Law website for information about interesting externship placements.
+A: Students must propose a placement of their own choosing.
+Students should start by identifying the geographic and topical areas in which they have an interest.
+A good place to start is to read past HOPE Fellow bios on the HOPE website.
 Need more ideas?
-Read ABA magazines, bar newsletters, and search on PSJD and Equal Justice Works to find out about exciting organizations.
-Talk to faculty, your classmates, and alumni who have been engaged in public interest and pro bono service.
-Be creative–this is your opportunity to create your dream job!
+Search on PSJD and Equal Justice Works to find out about exciting organizations.
+Talk to faculty, classmates, and alumni who have been engaged in public interest and pro bono service.
+Be creative–this is an opportunity for students to create their dream jobs!

 Q: When seeking a host agency, what kinds of questions should one ask?

-A: When you contact an agency, make sure you’ve done your homework!
-Take the time to research what they already do and who they have staffed at their organization.
+A: When contacting an agency, take the time to research what they already do and who they have staffed at their organization.
 Check if they have any Miami Law alumni.
-Think about how you can help the organization, before you call, and ask them about their needs.
-More than likely, the agency will appreciate your sincere interest and proposal to assist in their offices.
+Think about what help a fellow can offer, before calling, and ask them about their needs.
+More than likely, the agency will appreciate the sincere interest and proposal to assist in their offices.
 Be patient, but also be persistent.
-Be sure to tell them who you are (Miami Law student dedicated to public interest, rising 2L or 3L, interested in immigration, human rights (with your particular area of focus), bankruptcy, etc...) and how you would like to go about helping them to serve the clients/community you are interested in serving.
+Students should describe who they are (Miami Law student dedicated to public interest, rising 2L or 3L, interested in immigration, human rights (with a particular area of focus), bankruptcy, etc...) and how they would like to go about helping the agency to serve the clients/community.

 Q: How is a HOPE Fellowship beneficial after graduation from Miami Law?

-A: A HOPE Fellowship provides you with legal experience through on-the-job training in legal writing and research, and advocacy while working under the supervision of licensed attorneys.
-In addition, you will engage in project development with the guidance of a HOPE staff attorney.
+A: A HOPE Fellowship provides legal experience through on-the-job training in legal writing and research, and advocacy while working under the supervision of licensed attorneys.
+In addition, students will engage in project development with the guidance of a HOPE staff attorney.
 The HOPE Fellowship is highly competitive and obtaining this award is a great distinction for any resume.
-In addition, you will have a resource in former and future HOPE Fellows as well as the ongoing support of the HOPE team.
+In addition, students will have a resource in former and future HOPE Fellows as well as the ongoing support of the HOPE team.